RamicAmir/Grupp2-Machine-Learning/README.md

-# Machine-Learning Group-two
+# Cardiovascular disease useing Machine-Learning and Deep-Learning  Group-two

-## Cardiovascular disease

 ##  Data description
 There are 3 types of input features